logicbyjoel/logicbyjoel/README.md

 - 👋 Hi, I’m @logicbyjoel
-- 👀 I’m interested in computer vision and networks
+- 👀 I’m interested in network engineering
-- 🌱 I’m currently learning automation using PowerShell
+- 🌱 I’m currently learning local and cloud automation using PowerShell
 - 💞️ I’m looking to collaborate on front-end projects
 - 📫 How to reach me joelgodinez@ieee.org